 The Battle of Britain was fought in the skies above this area.
 Nearby WW2 airfields are still flying vintage aircraft locally, including Spitfires.
 The RAF Memorial at Folkestone is a focus for flying displays in the summer.

 Children love the nearby coast with sandy beaches, as well as Kent's unique and world famous Romney, Hythe and Dymchurch miniature steam railway.
 The famous pig racing at the Rare Breeds Centre is a must in the summer months.

-We are two friendly and welcoming adults, and an affectionate female cat.
+We are two friendly and welcoming adults, an affectionate female cat (Lucy), and a Romanian rescued small friendly well behaved female dog (Millie).
 We speak fluent Portuguese, fairly good Spanish, and will have a go at French and Italian.
 Professional Complementary Therapies are available by prior arrangement - please enquire by email.

 Charing is a beautiful and welcoming village close to the North Downs, with great walks and many amenities.

 We look forward to welcoming you and your family.
 Please let us know in advance if you have any specific or unusual requirements.

 Guests have access to their upstairs bedroom, bathroom, downstairs communal areas, kitchen and garden.
 Unfortunately our house is not suitable for people with disabilities.
 Please enquire before booking, as we are a 'can do family'.

 We are normally around during the day, and are willing to offer advice and guidance on things to do around here, or help you out with any queries or difficulties.
 We are easy going and helpful, and also appreciate our space and privacy.
 It's a balance that has been easily achieved with most guests.